nidrissi/web/content/post/mfo.md

 The ambiance at the institute is amazing too.
 There were researchers from all around the world, and we were all there without hardly any external distractions: we all ate at the same times, slept in the same buildings...
 It was rather relaxed (like most mathematical conferences I went to, to be fair), and I particularly liked this informal session on Wednesday between 8PM and 10PM, during which anyone could walk up to the board and give a 5 min talk about whatever they wanted.
 It was really interesting to learn about all this research.

-Of course I'm very grateful to the organizers for giving me the opportunity to come, in particular to [Owen Gwilliam](http://people.mpim-bonn.mpg.de/gwilliam/) (who I think is the one who invited me).
+Of course I'm very grateful to the organizers for giving me the opportunity to come, in particular to [Owen Gwilliam](http://people.mpim-bonn.mpg.de/gwilliam/) (who is the one who invited me).